mickstar/fusion/source/includes/_01-getting-started.md

 <aside class="warning">

-The Sale System should implement <code>Initial UI</code>, <code>Final UI</code>, and the ability to <code>cancel a sale in progress</code>.
+The Sale System should implement <code>Initial UI</code>, <code>Final UI</code>, <code>Display UI</code> and the ability to <code>cancel a sale in progress</code>.

-Support for the other UI elements is optional and will be supported by a future Unify release.
+The <code>Input UI</code> elements are not currently available, and will be supported by a future Unify release.
+Support for these elements by the Sale System is optional.

 </aside>

 If capable, the Sale System should present UI to the cashier for the duration of a payment.
 The content of the UI is set by the [input](#input) and [display](#display) request messages sent from the POI System.

 In the examples presented below the UI is contained in a modal shadow box.
-It is suggested that this UI be implemented by the Sale System in a way that fits the look and feel of the rest of the system.
+This is an example to help illustrate how this UI may be implemented.
+The Sale System should implement this UI in a way that fits the look and feel of the rest of the system.

 The Sale System must not block communication with the POI System when displaying the payments UI.
 The POI System may send a display or input request, followed by another display or input request, or the payment response.
 For example, the POI System may send a "SELECT ACCOUNT" display, followed by a "PROCESSING" display when the card holder selects their account on the POI terminal.
 The POI System may send a "SIGNATURE APPROVED" input request, followed by a "TIMEOUT" display and payment response, if the cashier doesn't approve the signature in time.